NMAnalytics/Project-2/Answers.md

 The year 2005 only goes up to May and the years 2003 and 2004 go from January to December

 ---
-Next I want to find what is the highest selling month in the year 2004.
+Next, I want to find what is the highest selling month in the year 2004.

 ```sql
 SELECT month_ID, sum(sales) as revenue, count (ORDERNUMBER) as Frequency